willchan8/freeseats-reservation-service/README.md

 Endpoint: ```/restaurant```

-Expected Data Input: An object containing the reservation information for a new restaurant
+Expected Data Input: An object containing the new restaurant name and all the reservation information

 Example:
   ```sh